(This article previously appeared in Dutch on Knack – Datanews)

 It’s starting to feel like Neo-luddism, the Unabomber’s ideology against a new industrial technological society, is back in a softer form.
 There’s no computer stores being bombed, instead hyperbolic cries try to convince us how society is ill because we’re spending a bigger part of our social activities online.

 Kranzberg’s 1st law says “Technology is neither good nor bad; nor is it neutral”.
-If society is sick, don’t blame technology, blame society.
+It all depends how it is being used.

 “we should all throw away our smartphones maaaaaan, we’re so disconnected”